 For more information, please visit: https://ca.usembassy.gov/visas/canadian-students/ The J-1 visa application to the ECFMG must include a 'ministry of health letter' or 'Statement of Need' from Health Canada.
-To apply, please contact Health Canada or go to the Health Canada website.
+To apply, please contact Health Canada or go to the Health Canada or go to the Health Canada or go to the Health Canada website.

-Health Canada contact: j1visa@hc-sc.gc.ca
+Health Canada contact: jlvisa@hc-sc.gc.ca